 I run Python mostly using the install that comes with Anaconda Spyder and often use the IDE it installs.
 This is not necessary, it is just an nice install that downloads a lot of stuff that technical folks find useful.
-I have use conda an pip to add to this install and do not know offhand all that is in it.
-It is Python 2.7.
+I have use conda and pip to add to this install and do not know offhand all that is in it.
 You can look at the include statements to get some idea of what you might need to add.
 Or you can just keep running it and add the packages it complains about.

 .... whatever --| | |-- SmartTerminal

 Put them in your system making "....whatever" anything convenient for your Python ( that is move the files to where you keep your Python source ).